al0210/chennaiwaterdata_repository/README.md

 This section contains the instructions that one needs to follow in order to run this programs successfully.

+1. To access the project in your system, please go to command prompt and run the command "git clone https://github.com/al0210/chennaiwaterdata_repository.git"

-1. First of all, one must require to have python installed and need to run all the given codes in a suitable IDE to develop the project.
+2. To run the codes, first of all, one must require to have python installed and need to run all the given codes in a suitable IDE to develop the project.

-2. MySQL is another pre requisite to have in order to store the data scraped into databses and further use them to show information in the web interfaces.
+3. MySQL is another pre requisite to have in order to store the data scraped into databses and further use them to show information in the web interfaces.

-3. All the libraries listed in the next sextion - list of dependencies - need to be installed in python before running the respective programs
+4. All the libraries listed in the next sextion - list of dependencies - need to be installed in python before running the respective programs

-4. The files being called and accessed like the .csv and .html files need to be present in the required location in order to be accessed while programming.
+5. The files being called and accessed like the .csv and .html files need to be present in the required location in order to be accessed while programming.
 Csv files need to be present in the same folder as the .py files which contain reading from or writing to the .csv. .html files need to be present in the folder 'templates' which Jinja2 Engine needs to process and develop the requirements for the web application.

+6. To run the web application, open the python file 'Web Interface.py' and run the program.
+When you run the program you, on the console, you will see a link - 'http://127.0.0.1:5000/'.
+Copy this link (don't press ctrl+c but copy it by right clicking. clicking on ctrl+c will lead to quitting the console and the link would not have copied) and paste it on your browser.
+Access the other pages of the web interface by clicking on the links provided in the home page.